Guest column: 5 Tips to Find the Right Rescue for You

 - Don’t be afraid to branch out if your local rescue shelter doesn’t have what you are looking for.
 Getting the best pet for you is worth a little travel time.
 You can Google, or, once again, check the above linked list for shelters that specialize in the breed you are most interested in.

 - Do you have time to train your new dog?
 If the answer to this question is no, then you may want to find an organization who places all its rescued dogs into foster homes before adoption.
 These pups are already in a family environment.

 - Animals in foster homes are often already housebroken, and many will also know basic obedience commands and house manners.
 This knowledge makes them great for busy people and weak trainers.

-- Please remember that when your new fur-baby comes home, he may temporarily forget what he has learned.
+- Please remember that when your new fur-baby comes home, he or she may temporarily forget what they have learned.
 Be patient.
 Your new dog will be nervous and shy.
-He will need time to get comfortable and fall back into a routine.
-Don’t fuss and holler when he messes up.
+They will need time to get comfortable and fall back into a routine.
+Don’t fuss and holler when they mess up.
 It will only cause anxiety and make the behavior worse.

 - Is it important to know a lot about your potential pet?
 Some people don’t have a lot of time to commit to training a dog or finding out a lot about its personality.
 They need a canine that they are pretty sure will quickly fit with their home.
 If this is you, don’t feel guilty!

 - You want to go with either a furry friend that has been in a foster home or a rescue center that is smaller in size.
 These organizations will know more about each animal’s individual personalities.
 If you want the most information possible, go with an older dog that has been with the rescue for some time.